srividya-sundaravadivelu/CyberSecurity-Phishing-Legitimate-Classification-Using-ML/README.md

 iv.
 ROC Curve

 The ROC curve is a plot of True Positive Rate (TPR) versus the False Positive Rate (FPR).
 The dotted line shows a very ineffective classifier, similar to random chance.
 Our SGD Classifier looks effective as its closer to the top left margin.

 v.
 AUC

 The ROC curve can be used to generate the AUC.
 AUC is the total area under the ROC curve.

 <h5>2.
 Performance metrics for Test Data</h5>
-(refer the code - Cyber_Security_Capstone (3).ipynb)
+<i>(refer the code - Cyber_Security_Capstone (3).ipynb)</i>

 <h4>Model 2: Logistic Regression</h4>
-1. Performance metrics for Train Data
+<h5>1.
+Performance metrics for Train Data</h5>

 i.
 Accuracy